 - 4.7.
-It is important to consider if there is a correlation between the reduced levels of student participation identified in the previous paragraphs and Covid-19, and whether these groups have faced additional barriers in attending college in 2020-21, both on a regional and national level. - 4.8.
-The amount of activity delivered to students who have experienced care is predicted to be almost 37% above the target level.
+The amount of activity delivered to students who have experienced care is predicted to be almost 40% above the target level.
 The support for learners, for example additional bursary funding and higher levels of support, such as our project with Action for Children, continue to have a positive impact.
 However, activity for this group of students in 2020-21 is forecast to be 17% below that achieved in 2019-20.
-One of the reasons is a reduction in activity at Glasgow Kelvin College in 2020-21 due to difficulties delivering short courses to care-experienced students during the pandemic. - 4.9.
+One of the reasons is a reduction in activity at Glasgow Kelvin College in 2020-21 due to difficulties delivering short courses to care-experienced students during the pandemic.
+Glasgow Clyde College and City of Glasgow College have significantly increased their activity for care experienced students in 2020-21 whereas Glasgow Kelvin College has seen a reduction of 18%. - 4.8.
 The volume of credit activity for senior phase pupils has fallen markedly as a result of the impact of Covid-19.
-Credit activity is expected to be just 20% of the target.
-2018-19 saw growth in this particular area of activity but projected activity for 2019-20 returned to the levels observed in 2017-18. - 4.10.
+Credit activity is expected to be just 33% of the target.
+2018-19 saw growth in this particular area of activity but projected activity for 2019-20 returned to the levels observed in 2017-18. - 4.9.
 Progress in respect of regional targets for economic sector activity show some relatively minor variations against planned levels.
 Growth can be seen in areas such as Creative and Cultural Industries, Food, Drink, Tourism, Hospitality and Leisure.
-Areas with lower levels of activity include Health, Care and Education and Administration, Financial and Business Services.
-This pattern is similar to previous years and indicates a shifting trend in curriculum delivery. - 4.11.
-As we move towards a renewed regional curriculum plan, working in collaboration with the Glasgow colleges, SFC, SDS and other regional partners, it will be important to gauge economic sector activity in relation to current and emerging future needs. - 4.12.
-The GCRB Executive Director, and the regional Learning and Teaching Group, will continue to monitor and support progress towards achievement of the Outcome Agreement targets. - 4.13.
+Areas with lower levels of activity include Health, Care and Education and Energy, Engineering, Construction and Manufacturing Services.
+This pattern is similar to previous years and indicates a shifting trend in curriculum delivery. - 4.10.
+As we move towards a renewed regional curriculum plan, working in collaboration with the Glasgow colleges, SFC, SDS and other regional partners, it will be important to gauge economic sector activity in relation to current and emerging future needs. - 4.11.
+The GCRB Executive Director, and the regional Learning and Teaching Group, will continue to monitor and support progress towards achievement of the Outcome Agreement targets. - 4.12.
 In conclusion, the Covid-19 pandemic has created significant crises across public health, the economy and society.
 As such, college activity was not immune from significant, fast-paced change from March 2020 onwards, meaning that the end of the 2019-20 and the 2020-21 academic year were characterised by significant upheaval and a necessary change to remote delivery and working.
 This will have a continued impact on KPIs and on the longer-term look and aim of the Outcome Agreement process.